oCaramelo/Chat-Program/README.md

 `/sall (file name)` to send a file to all clients connected to the server (broadcast)

-`/o` to see clients who are online
+`/o` to see the clients who are online

 To send a message to all online clients just write the message and press Enter.